zolyfarkas/spf4j/spf4j-junit/src/site/markdown/index.md

-## spf4j-junit the module that allows to profile your usint tests.
+## spf4j-junit the module that allows to profile your unit tests.

  To enable the spf4j profilling, you will need to configure your maven-surefire-plugin to run the spf4j run listener: